 If you’re in the following situations, a web app is suggested.

-- You have limited resources for development and maintaining.
+- You have limited resources for development and maintenance.

 - You hope to cover a wide range of potential customers across platforms.

 If you’re in the following situations, a hybrid app is suggested.